-where <architecture> is one of the supported architectures; see the contents of the make directory for a list of available architectures.
-(If you do not see a makefile for your architecture, please refer to Generating Code with RTI Code Generator (Section 4.3.3 on page 63) to learn how to generate a makefile or project files for your platform).
+where <architecture> is one of the supported architectures; see the contents of the examples directory for a list of available architectures.
+(If you do not see a makefile for your architecture, please refer to 4.3.3 Generating Code with RTI Code Generator on page 61 to learn how to generate a makefile or project files for your platform).
 This command will build a release executable.
-To build a debug version instead, type:

-gmake -f make/Makefile.<architecture> DEBUG=1
+To build a debug version instead: > gmake -f make/makefile HelloWorld <architecture> DEBUG=1